 }

-This separation of concerns keeps the cache module focused on state management, while the router module handles packet forwarding logic.
+The function returns the removed request.
+The caller iterates through req->packets, rewrites each packet’s destination MAC (now known), sends them, and frees the request structure.
+This separation keeps the cache module focused on state management while the router module handles packet forwarding logic.

 void handle_arpreq(struct sr_instance *sr, struct sr_arpreq* req) {